javiguerra777/fullstack-blog-app/README.md

 * EsLint and AirBnb

 ## Server
-The libraires that the server side application was built with are
+A few of the frameworks/libraries that the server side application was built with are
 * Ruby on Rails
 * Cors
 * SQLite 3